 The Invention of Yesterday is a brilliant example of Big History.
-You’ll find other excellent books in the same field at A dozen great books on Big History: New perspectives on world history.
+You’ll find other excellent books in the same field at New perspectives on world history.

 Previously I reviewed another unique perspective on history by Tamim Ansary, Destiny Disrupted: A History of the World Through Islamic Eyes.
 It’s reviewed at An Islamic perspective on history.

-You might also be interested in 20 top nonfiction books about history plus more than 80 other good ones.
+You might also be interested in 20 top nonfiction books about history.
 And you can gain more insight into the Big Picture at Gaining a global perspective on the world around us.

 Also, you can always find my most popular reviews, and the most recent ones, on the Home Page.